 What is FSSC 22000?

 FSSC 22000 is globally recognized and accepted by various regulatory authorities and industry organizations.
 Some of which include the Global Food Safety Initiative (GFSI), which benchmarks FSMS against a set of criteria to ensure effectiveness and consistency.
 It is also compatible with other quality management systems standards, such as ISO 9001 (quality management) and ISO 14001 (environmental management).
 These enabled businesses to integrate their management systems and achieve greater efficiency and performance.
+For VP Quality Assurance leaders overseeing multi-site operations, this integration means a single, coherent management framework instead of fragmented, siloed systems.

 The History and Development of FSSC 22000